 McAuley’s vision: good today, better tomorrow

-For more than 10 years, Anne Miles has been principal of McAuley High School, a college for girls founded by the Sisters of Mercy in 1963 and now a diocesan integrated school.
+For more than 10 years, Anne Miles was principal of McAuley High School, a college for girls founded by the Sisters of Mercy in 1963 and a diocesan integrated school.
 In 2014 she was a winner in the Fairfax Women of Influence awards, and also received a special commendation from Bishop Pat Dunn when he came to bless and open new buildings at the school.

-During her time as principal, Anne Miles has overseen a dramatic rise in the achievement of Maori and Pacific students and an increase in roll numbers.
-Around 88 percent of the roll of 750 at McAuley High School are now Pacific students.
-More than 90 percent of students now achieve NCEA and 75 percent gain University Entrance.
+During her time as principal, Anne Miles saw a dramatic rise in the achievement of Maori and Pacific students and an increase in roll numbers.
+Around 88 percent of the roll of 750 at McAuley High School were Pacific students.
+More than 90 percent of students achieved NCEA and 75 percent gained University Entrance.

 The school is designated decile 1, which means that many of its families struggle with low levels of economic viability.
 But Anne Miles resists the tendency to label McAuley a ‘low-decile school.’

 “Calling a school low-decile often assumes low expectations,” she says.
 “We have high expectations and achieve at the same level as those in decile 8 and 9 areas.
 We believe in our students and we have faith in their abilities.”